 Is there anything as warm and inviting as a fire in the woodstove or fireplace?
-The smell of hickory or oak smoke in the air…how thankful I am for such fond memories.
-Even today, when I smell the smoke from the fire I feel warmth in my soul, not just on my cold body.
+The smell of hickory or oak smoke in the air.
+Even today, when I smell the smoke from the fire I feel warmth in my soul, not just in my cold body.
 We’re sharing with you how we chop wood to save time and energy.
 Our goal is to help you safely and efficiently chop wood to provide heat for your home and family.

 Who hasn’t stood in front of the fire roasting the front of yourself then turning to warm the backside?
 Did you play chicken in front of the heater to see who could stand there the longest?

 My Papa said, “When you chop wood it’ll warm you twice.
 Once when you split it and once when you burn it.”
 We like using wood for heating because it’s a renewable energy source.
 I think there’s just nothing as warm and cozy as a wood fire.

 You’ll think we’re weird when I tell you we both enjoy chopping wood.
 My husband would say it’s relaxing and provides great exercise.
 I don’t know if I’d go that far!

 We (I use this term loosely of course) put our heads together to share some tips we’ve learned over the years on how to chop wood to save time and energy.

 The Right Tools For Chopping Wood

 We (again used loosely) usually split 16-inch rounds.
 Since the wood here splits much easier than the oak or hickory we had always cut down south, we don’t see the sense in using the gasoline it would take to run a splitter.

 We usually only split wood once a week to keep the hungry wood stove well-fed.